adamedx/scriptclass/docs/Overview.md

 # ScriptClass Overview

 ## Motivation

-The ScriptClass module is intended to facilitate the development of PowerShell-based applications rather than just scripts or utilities that comprise the typical PowerShell use case.
+> The ScriptClass module is intended to facilitate the development of PowerShell-based applications rather than just scripts or utilities that comprise the typical PowerShell use case.

-**DISCLAIMER: THIS SECTION IS HIGHLY EXPERIMENTAL**
+The key feature enabled by ScriptClass is to allow the use of PowerShell script code to define object-oriented data types commonly known in many languages as *classes*.
+As of PowerShell 5.0, the PowerShell language does indeed support `class`, *but it does so as part of a parallel scripting syntax with several non-obvious runtime quirks that introduce a new cognitive burden to developers.*

+ScriptClass then brings the benefits of classes to developers through familiar PowerShell syntax and with unsurprising, deterministic runtime behaviors.

+### PowerShell 5.0 class limitations
 The ability to define classes of objects is a very useful one across a spectrum of languages including C++, C#, Java, Ruby, Python, and many others.
 Even without strict conformance to object-oriented rigor, there are cognitive benefits to developers in abstracting detailed state into higher level concepts and explicitly defining the allowed operations upon those concepts.
 Classes enhance code readability and foster understanding of code and an easier ability to reason about it and how to change it safely.

 With PowerShell 5.0, this object-oriented notion of a *class* was introduced into the PowerShell language with the intention of enabling PowerShell users to create objects for consumption by .Net Code.
 While conceptually these classes are analogs of the same classes delivered through the `class` keyword in the aforementioned OO languages, the key scenario for PowerShell classes was to enable the development of PowerShell DSC resources.
 Given this, it's understandable that the user experience of PowerShell's class feature is closer to that of PowerShell's pre-existing .Net interoperability, particularly with the syntax of method invocation, rather than providing an exerience for classes more in line with PowerShell's command-line / pipeline-focused approach.